paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 ### Go Buildpack

-We will add support for this new stack in the golang buildpack.
+We will add support for this new stack in the Go buildpack.
 This will enable the following:

 1. Golang application developers can utilize this new stack out-of-the-box,